shosseini811/stock_values_aws_lambda/README.md

-This article demonstrates how to create an automated system that monitors Apple's stock prices in real-time using AWS Lambda, CloudWatch, and RDS.
+This code demonstrates how to create an automated system that monitors Apple's stock prices in real-time using AWS Lambda, CloudWatch, and RDS.
 The system uses a Python script to fetch the latest stock prices from Yahoo Finance